bronson/pdfdir/README.md

       John Mendell Cunningham
     Index

-The "01-", "02-" prefixes determine the order of the chapters in the final book and don't appear in the bookmarks.
+The `01-`, `02-` prefixes determine the order of the chapters in the final book and don't appear in the bookmarks.

-Normally each filename is automatically added to the table of contents.
-If you don't want this, adding a `:`  at the beginning of the filename will keep it hidden (see 02-:more-notes.pdf above).
+If you don't want a file to be added to the TOC, adding a `:`  to the beginning of its filename will suppress it (`02-:more-notes.pdf` above).

 ### Prerequisites